aradhana14nov/MariaDB-Operator-Playground/cover.md

-This course will provide the hands-on with MariaDB Operator with following topics:
+This tutorial will cover MariaDB Operator with following topics:

 1. How to Install MariaDB Operator
 2. Create Instance Of MariaDB Operator